Category Filter

 The small intestine, particularly the ileum, can adapt to some functions of the diseased or removed portion over a period of 1 to 2 years.
 Prognosis for recovery depends on the degree and location of small intestine damage.
 Therapy focuses on achieving adequate macro- and micronutrient uptake in the remaining small bowel.
 Pharmacologic agents have been studied to increase villous proliferation and slow transit times, and surgical techniques have been advocated to optimize remaining small bowel.

-However, some patients with short bowel syndrome are unable to obtain adequate nutrition from enteral feeding and become chronically dependent on total parenteral nutrition (TPN).
-For patients with short bowel syndrome, the rate of parenteral nutrition dependency at 1, 2, and 5 years has been reported to be 74%, 64%, and 48%, respectively.
-Patients with complications from TPN may be considered candidates for a small bowel transplant.
+However, some individuals with short bowel syndrome are unable to obtain adequate nutrition from enteral feeding and become chronically dependent on total parenteral nutrition (TPN).
+For individuals with short bowel syndrome, the rate of parenteral nutrition dependency at 1, 2, and 5 years has been reported to be 74%, 64%, and 48%, respectively.
+Individuals with complications from TPN may be considered candidates for a small bowel transplant.
 Complications include catheter-related mechanical problems, infections, hepatobiliary disease, and metabolic bone disease.
 While cadaveric intestinal transplant is the most commonly performed transplant, there has been a recent interest in using living donors.

 Intestinal transplants (including multivisceral and bowel/liver) represent a small minority of all solid organ transplants.
-In 2022, 82 intestinal transplants were performed in the U.S. Overall, both the number of new patients added to the intestinal transplant waiting list (n=145) and the number of intestinal transplants performed increased slightly from their lowest levels in 2019.
+In 2023, 95 intestinal transplants were performed in the U.S. The number of new individuals added to the intestinal transplant waiting list as of 6/27/2024 was 192.

 KEY POINTS: